txt/se16/syllabus.md

 ### Assessment

-Student will sit exams to gauge their understanding of lecture material.
+Student will sit exams to determine their understanding of lecture material.

-Students will work in groups of three to test their ability to work in groups to deliver software.
+Students will work in groups of four to test their ability to work in groups to deliver software.

 Students will use Github to develop their software and Github issues to document their communications between each other for that project.